takeshape/takeshape-starter-auth0-stripe/README.md

    - Set the `identifier` to the `audience` you encountered earlier on the TakeShape Auth0 Service page.
    - Leave the signing algorithm as `RS256`.
+   - Scroll down to Access Settings and turn on `Allow Offline Access` — this will allow your project to generate refresh tokens and then refresh user tokens when they expire.
    - Create the API.

 7. Head over to your trusty terminal or tool of choice.